Best Rhône Valley Vintages: The Rhône Collector’s Guide

 What's a good value vintage to drink now?

-2004 and 2012 are drinking well and often underpriced.
+2004 and 2012 are both drinking well and frequently underpriced relative to their quality.

 Is 2016 really that good?